why-not-try-calmer/openSUSE-Conference-2021/slides.md

 ---

+# 3|5 Maintainership does not solve it all

-# Meeting our own reviewing ambitions
+Meeting our own reviewing ambitions

 Our reviewing process: on a new submission review

-1. structure & contents
+1. review structure & contents
-2. language, style and punctuation
+2. review language, style and punctuation
-3. again structure & contents
+3. rewiew again structure & contents
-4. again language, style and punctuation
+4. ewview again language, style and punctuation

-(1) happens entirely in-house.
+(1) is in-house.

 (2) and (3) need experienced and knowledgeable contributors for peer-reviewing (devs / maintainers).